 The church in the present place existed in the form of a chapel, probably already in the twelfth century, as a wooden building.
 It was mentioned for the first time in 1230, when the parish priest, master Thomas, prince chancellor and canon of Wrocław was mentioned in the sources.
-After princes moved to the castle, the neighboring parish church became a “Castle Church”, that is the temple of the dukes of Oleśnica, with the participation of whom it was expanded in the first and second half of the fourteenth century.
-Finally, in the fifteenth century, in the time of the Piasts of Oleśnica, it became a magnificent brick three-nave basilica.
+After princes moved to the castle, the neighboring parish church of St. John became a “Castle Church”, that is the temple of the dukes of Oleśnica, with the participation of whom it was expanded in the first and second half of the fourteenth century.
+Finally, in the fifteenth century, in the time of the Piasts of Oleśnica, it became a magnificent brick three-aisle basilica.
 The construction works were then managed by Nicholas Hoferichter and Nicholas Fischer.

 In 1495, it became the castle’s church of Podiebrads of Ziębice-Oleśnica, intending to make it their mausoleum.
 For this purpose, they extended the temple around 1500-1510, adding a large two-span chapel, probably a prince’s chapel.
 In 1498 or 1513, they started burials in the crypt, which nowadays is called Podiebradads Crypt.

 The church survived the fires that plagued the city, especially the one from 1730, but it did not resist the aging of the structure.
 In 1905, during the ongoing expansion of the church, there was a construction disaster.
 As a result, the vaults of the main and southern naves collapsed, destroying or damaging a large part of the historic equipment.
 Until 1907, reconstruction plans were being prepared and money was collected for this purpose.
 The reconstruction and renovation of the interior decoration was completed in 1910.